FeMa42/intro_to_diffusion/03-Continous-Diffusion-Process.md

-# Introduction: From Discrete Diffusion to Continous Time Diffusion Processes
+# From Discrete Diffusion to Continous Time Diffusion Processes

 Remebmer the forward step of the diffusion process from the previous notebook:
 $$